soroushatarod/Loggerr/README.md

 =======
 A simple Log Util, that colors the log written to file.
 If viewed on terminal the logs wil be colored.

-You need to a folder named as log in the root directory of the site.
+You need to have a  folder named as log in the root directory of the site.

 To write an error log